-- 4. Holders of Letters of Permission (LP) shall not be placed above Category 4 unless the teacher demonstrates that he or she has five (5) years of education or formal training or a combination thereof beyond grade 12, in which case he or she will be placed in Category 5. - 5.
+- 4. Holders of Letters of Permission (LP) shall not be placed above Category 4 unless the teacher demonstrates that they have five (5) years of education or formal training or a combination thereof beyond grade 12, in which case they will be placed in Category 5. - 5.
 At the time of appointment, the Board shall advise the employee in writing of the documentation required to establish initial scale placement.
 Such documentation shall be submitted as soon as possible without delay.
 The employee shall advise the Board in writing of any delay that is encountered or is expected in the provision of such documentation.
 The Board shall notify the employee in writing of the category and experience placement that has been assigned.